by Lisa McGrimmon

 Because creative work is so personal, when you are making decisions about pricing your crafts, you are also putting a price on your own worth as an artist.

 It can take time to build confidence in your skills and in the marketability of your products.
-Often this early lack of confidence causes people to set their craft prices quite low, thinking, if they charge a higher price, their work will never sell.
+This early lack of confidence can cause people to set their craft prices quite low.
+They assume if they charge a higher price, their work will never sell.

 Unfortunately, the problem with setting low prices due to insecurity about the quality or marketability of your work goes beyond lost profits on each piece that you sell.